RM5 Raman Microscope

 The RM5 is a compact and fully automated Raman microscope for analytical and research purposes.
 The truly confocal design of the RM5 is unique to the market and offers uncompromised spectral resolution, spatial resolution, and sensitivity.

-The RM5 builds on the expertise of robust and proven building blocks, combined with modern optical design considerations; and a focus on function, precision and speed.
+Our Raman microscope builds on the expertise of robust and proven building blocks, combined with modern optical design considerations; and a focus on function, precision and speed.
 The result is a modern Raman microscope that stands alone in both specifications and ease of use.

 - Internal Standards and Auto-Calibration – to ensure the highest quality data at all times